Walgreens won’t sell abortion pill by mail in 20 states

 DEERFIELD, Ill.
-(AP) — Walgreens on Thursday said it won’t sell an abortion pill by mail in 20 conservative-led states.
+(AP) — Walgreens on Thursday said it wouldn’t sell an abortion pill by mail in 20 conservative-led states.

 The statement comes after attorneys general in 20 states last month warned Walgreens and CVS that they could face legal consequences if they sell abortion pills by mail in those states.